wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

     `<project-path>/JSPHello/src/JSPHello.war`

-For more information on deploying WAR files, see [Add a Java application to Azure Web Apps](/documentation/articles/web-sites-java-add-app/).
+For more information on deploying WAR files, see [Add a Java application to Azure App Service Web Apps](/documentation/articles/web-sites-java-add-app/).

 ### Deploying the Hello World Application Using FTP

 Select a third-party FTP client to publish the application.
-This procedure describes  two options: the Kudu console built into Azure; and  FileZilla, a popular tool with a convenient, graphical UI.
+This procedure describes two options: the Kudu console built into Azure; and FileZilla, a popular tool with a convenient, graphical UI.

 > **Note:** The Azure Toolkit for Eclipse supports deployment to storage accounts and cloud services, but does not currently support deployment to web apps.
-You can deploy to storage accounts and cloud services using an Azure Deployment Project  as described in [Creating a Hello World Application for Azure in Eclipse](http://msdn.microsoft.com/zh-cn/library/azure/hh690944.aspx) , but not to web apps.
+You can deploy to storage accounts and cloud services using an Azure Deployment Project as described in [Creating a Hello World Application for Azure in Eclipse](/documentation/articles/azure-toolkit-for-eclipse-creating-a-hello-world-application/), but not to web apps.
 Use other methods such as FTP or GitHub to transfer files to your web app.

 > **Note:** We do not recommend using FTP from the Windows command prompt (the command-line FTP.EXE utility that ships with Windows).
 FTP clients that use active FTP, such as FTP.EXE, often fail to work over firewalls.
 Active FTP specifies an internal LAN-based address, to which an FTP server will likely fail to connect.

-For more information on deployment to an Azure web app using FTP, see the following topics:
+For more information on deployment to an App Service web app using FTP, see the following topics:

 - [Deploy using an FTP utility](/documentation/articles/web-sites-deploy/)